timmywil/panzoom/README.md

 ## SVG support

-Panzoom supports panning and zooming SVG elements directly, in browsers that support SVG.
+Panzoom supports panning and zooming SVG elements directly.

 In IE11, CSS animations/transitions do not work on SVG elements, at least for the transform style.
 They do work in other browsers.

-One could implement transitions manually in those browsers using the `setTransform` option and integrating a tweening library for javascript animations (such as [tween.js](https://www.createjs.com/#!/TweenJS)).
+One could implement transitions manually in IE11 using the `setTransform` option and integrating a tweening library for javascript animations (such as [tween.js](https://www.createjs.com/#!/TweenJS)).

 ## Loading Panzoom